Tech Trends That Will Make the Internet a Safe Place

 Recently, Instagram updated its filters to remove comments intended to upset or harass its users automatically.
 The new filter hides negative comments about a person’s character, appearance, and any other content that poses a threat to a user’s physical health and well-being.

-The Internet is an exciting place, but is it really safe?
+The internet is an exciting place, but is it really safe?
 Can you, as a parent, allow your children to use it unsupervised?
 The answer is probably a resounding no. There are apps available to monitor internet activity in your home and on your child’s phone.

 Online safety is a continuous battle that never ends.
 Malicious attacks, inappropriate content, and data theft methods continue to evolve along with the technologies intended to prevent them.

 So what can a busy parent do?
 The answer lies in taking advantage of tech trends designed to prevent malicious content from showing up in searches.
 Teachers can also incorporate the use of social media in the classroom while teaching internet safety.

 Using safe environments such as Safe Search for Kids, YouTube Kids, and implementing all available mechanisms to filter out inappropriate content on devices is a start.
 Tech progress and trends like some of these mentioned here will contribute to making the internet a safer place for kids.